baumrock/RockDevTools/docs/rockcss/readme.md

    - Consistent scaling across your project
    - Easy to update global scaling behavior

-## Best Practices
+## Support

-1. Use `grow()` for properties that should increase with screen size:
+You can not only use RockCSS syntax for font sizes but for any css property that should increase or decrease with screen size:
    - Font sizes
    - Margins and padding
    - Grid gaps

-2. Use `shrink()` for properties that should decrease with screen size:
-   - Hero image heights
-   - Sidebar widths
-   - Large spacings

-3. Keep your scale ranges reasonable:
-   - Don't scale too dramatically
-   - Consider readability at all sizes
-   - Test on real devices

-## Integration with RockFrontend

-RockCSS is seamlessly integrated with RockFrontend, making it a perfect companion for:
-- LESS/SCSS preprocessing
-- Asset compilation
-- Component-based development
+   - etc

 ## Conclusion